Are Weighted Sleep Sacks Safe?

 1. The Dreamland Baby Weighted Sack is Safe; Loose Weighted Blankets Are Not

 You’ve probably heard that loose weighted blankets aren’t safe for babies, and that is completely true!!

-We want to emphasize that Dreamland Baby is NOT a loose weighted blanket, it is a weighted sack your baby can safely wear.
+We want to emphasize that Dreamland Baby is NOT a loose weighted blanket, it is a gently weighted sack (also referred to interchangeably as a wearable weighted blanket) your baby can safely wear.
 It has a similar design of a typical wearable blanket for a baby in that it zips and will not cover your baby’s nose or mouth.
 The product follows the recommended weighted blanket safety guidelines of never having a weight of more than 10% of your baby’s body weight.

-2. Proper Sizing Utilizes Less Than 10% of Your Baby’s Body Weight
+2. Proper Sizing - Less Than 10% of Your Baby’s Body Weight

-Dreamland Baby Weighted Sacks have a two-way zip function and are made from 100% soft, natural cotton.
+Dreamland Baby Weighted Sacks have a two-way zip function and are made from both 100% soft, natural cotton and buttery-soft viscose from babmoo.
 The front portion is designed with weighted quilting, with the weight coming from tightly sewn inner beads that are safe, non-recycled, non-toxic.
 The weight is evenly distributed across the entire front of the sack (with no weighted component on the back) to offer the perfect balance for safety and improved sleep.